mrousavy/nitro/docs/docs/supported-types.md

 Primitives are very efficient and can be passed with little to no overhead, especially between C++ and Swift, and C++ and Kotlin.

+#### `bigint`'s actual type

+A `bigint` is actually a variable-size type.
+While it is bridged to a 64-bit Integer (-2<sup>63</sup> … 2<sup>63</sup>−1), it can theoretically be larger than that.

+Since there is no built-in equivalent of `bigint` in C++/Swift/Kotlin, you'd need to stringify the `bigint` value on the JS side and parse it from a string to your big number library of choice on the native side again in cases where you really need big numbers.

 ### Arrays (`T[]`)

 Arrays of items are represented with the most common, and most efficient array datastructures in native languages, such as `std::vector<T>` or `Array<T>`.